cdevelopment010/cv-builder-3/Notes.md

 __still to do__
-* Font family for text area - be consistent
-* figure out how I will delete a whole section
-* Add section btn - how to show drop down/select?
 * Create a blank input section
-* on personalise drop down change - set the values of each input.

 __Things to think about__
 * Delete from array without pressing tick first.